jovill/d3plus/Visualizations/Visualizations.md

 ### <a name="color" href="#color">.color( *String* | *Function* | *Object* )</a>

 Defines the value in your data associated with the color of each node.
 If the value is a hexadecimal color *String* (eg. `"#cc0000"`), **d3plus** will simply use that as the node's color.
-If it returns a non-color *sting*, a random color based on that string will be used.
+If it returns a non-color *String*, a random color based on that string will be used.
 Finally, if the key returns a *Number*, **d3plus** will map the values to a heat map.
 You can also pass a function as a way of determining the color of a node. **d3plus** will pass your function the data point in question, and the function should return the value requested.

 This method also supports passing a keyed object.
 Here are the supported keys: